 - Promotion of habitat and ecosystem preservation

-- Reducing the need for rescue, relief, and recovery efforts following major flood events.
+- Mitigation of the need for extensive response and recovery operation following future flood events